KyleJMcMaster/general-game-playing-agent/log.md

 percentage of perfect predictions: 0.813 avg accuracy: 0.987375

+Next step is trying to reduce the inference time without sacrificing much predictive ability

 ### August 7th, 2025

 Implemented Encoder/Decoder Architecture, remade data gen to match what would be seen in a game